uwiger/app_ctrl/README.md

  ]}
 ```
 * In order for the application control to work best, a dummy `logger`
-  handler should be installed like so:
+  handler should be installed in `logger`, e.g. by putting the following in `sys.config`:

 ```erlang
 {kernel, [